rabestro/DatZ1165-EN/C16/TEST_PLAN.md

 - Any matrix where all numbers are same should be symmetric.
 - If all number diffferent for matrix with size > 1 then it can't be symmtric against any diagonal or axis.
-- We provide data to test symmetric matrix against different diagonals and axises.
+- We prepare and provide data to test symmetric matrix against different diagonals and axises.